 In 1929, the novelist Anne Parrish was ambling along the Seine, and stopped at a book stall to browse titles.
 One of her old favorites, Jack Frost and Other Stories, caught her attention, so she bought the copy for one franc.
 She then met her husband, who was sitting at a nearby café, and showed him the copy.
 His jaw dropped when he saw what was written inside: her name and address.
 The copy had been hers, when she was a child.

-The Simpsons Predicts Donald Trump’s Presidency
+The Simpsons predicted Donald Trump’s presidency.

 It’s not the only accurate prediction to come out of The Simpsons‘ writer’s room, but it sure is the most extraordinary: in 2000, the show ran an episode that saw Donald Trump as President.
 While some may argue that the show’s predictions can be explained, let’s also keep in mind that pundits, pollsters, most of the American population, and even Donald Trump himself were all astounded by Trump’s win.
 Whether writers for The Simpsons have a fortune teller on speed dial or are uniquely in tune with the pulse of the American people, this was a pretty remarkable prediction (unless, of course, the cartoon gave him the idea to run).

-Alec Guinness Predicts James Dean’s Death
+Alec Guinness predicts James Dean’s death.

 In the case of the car that killed James Dean, there’s a real question of whether we’re looking at an unfortunate series of coincidences, a curse, or some shoddy engineering.
 According to Jalopnik, when Alec Guinness saw the “sinister” looking car, he told Dean, “If you get in that car, you will be found dead in it by this time next week.”
 Seven days later, he was.
 After Dean’s fatal accident, the recoverable parts of the Porsche 550 Spyder were re-sold, and went on to cause several other accidents for their new owners, including two other independent fatalities and several injuries.